ralfoide/gmup/trunk/README.txt

   and doesn't provide for a rsync-like functionality.
 * Split files too large into several emails.
 * Span over multiple accounts to have more storage.
+* Use email threads for directories, one file per message in the same thread.

 Sane people will of course note that to store images a better choice would be to use a PicassaWeb account with the GData API.
 Next time.